-In comparing the net interest margin of 3.33% for the first quarter of 2021 to the 3.75% of first quarter 2020, the Company is pleased to have it only decreased by 42 basis points when the national prime rate had dropped 150 basis points.
-The cost of funds in the first quarter 2020 was 122 basis points; there was no room to completely match the prime rate drop.
-The Company was able to decrease the cost of funds to 53 basis points, decreasing 69 basis points.
-Asset yields decreased 95 basis points in the twelve-month comparison.
-Interest rate floors on loans played a role in protecting the yield as did PPP forgiveness.
+Net interest earnings increased by \$2.4 million as compared to first half 2020.
+The improvement was due to growth in the balance sheet as the Company continues to operate in the low rate environment preceded by the national prime rate drop of 150 basis points in the first quarter of 2020.
+The year-to-date net interest margin decreased 6 basis points to 3.27% as compared to March 31, 2021.
+The asset yield decreased by 10 basis points on a year-to-date basis and 18 basis points when comparing to prior quarter.
+Cost of funds decreased 5 basis points on a year-to-date basis and 9 basis points when comparing the 2nd quarter's cost to first quarter 2021.
 An additional factor in the drop was the increase of liquidity over the time frame driven by stimulus checks, tax refunds and the overall savings attitude of our depositors.
 The additional liquidity decreased the asset yield as the loan to deposit ratio dropped and the increased liquidity was placed in lower earning securities and overnight funds.
 Further discussion of the balance sheet composition movements and the impact on the earnings can be viewed in the Material Results of Operations section that follows.

-Net income improved 19.6% in comparing first quarter 2021 to first quarter 2020 and earnings per share increased 18.9% in the same comparison.
-The higher net income was mainly driven by a higher noninterest income which increased 59.9% and \$1.9 million over the same period 2020.
+Net income improved 11.03% in comparing first half 2021 to first half 2020 and earnings per share increased 10.4% in the same comparison.
+The higher net income was mainly driven by two factors: higher noninterest income and lower interest expense.
+As mentioned previously, interest expense decreased by 46.3% and \$2.8 million on a year-to-date basis compared to first half 2020 on 18.6% higher average balances in 2021.
+Noninterest income increased 39.9% and \$2.6 million over the same period 2020.
 Gain on sales of both 1-4 family mortgage loans and fixed rate agricultural loans were the biggest contributors.
 1-4 family mortgage activity remains strong though beginning to slow compared to the last three quarters of 2020.
-We expect additional slowing as long-term lending rates and housing prices have increased.
-Inventory of available homes is low throughout most of the Bank's market area.
-Interchange fees on debit card transactions also increased and supported the increase in noninterest income and overall net income.
+We expect additional slowing the last half of the year as refinancing has slowed, housing prices have increased, and inventory of available homes is low throughout most of the Bank's market area.
+Interchange fees on debit card transactions also increased 33.8% and \$622.6 thousand as compared to first half 2020.
+This supported the increase in noninterest income and overall net income.

 The Company has worked diligently to manage during volatile times and the increase in our size and footprint has helped establish diversity of revenue streams and insulated our earnings.
+While we report and recognize the many one-time costs incurred by our strategic focus, we continue to realize the long-term benefits of our strategies.
 Our historical prudent approach to lending has continued to demonstrate its benefits in our credit quality.
-The relationships we have with our customers, employees, shareholders and communities has allowed our belief in our mission to help people live their best lives be realized.
-It is during these volatile times that the Company's values are tested and has allowed us to assist with the tools we are provided to strengthen and nurture lasting relationships.
+The relationships we have with our customers, employees, shareholders and communities has allowed our belief in our mission to "help people live their best lives" be realized.
 The light at the end of the tunnel is beginning to widen and the Company remains well capitalized and plans to continue in our strategic vision of expansion.
-The last twelve months has shown us the benefits from such growth are real.
+The last two years has shown us the benefits from such growth are real.